-If the person you look after also gets support from home care services (paid carers) arranged through Derbyshire County Council and they have to contribute to the cost of that care (co-funding), you should check whether they are entitled to a Disability Related Expenditure waiver.
+If the person you look after also gets support from home care services (paid carers) or attends a day centre arranged through Derbyshire County Council, and they have to contribute to the cost of that care (co-funding), you should check whether they are entitled to a Disability Related Expenditure waiver.

 If the person is disabled that can mean they have extra living costs, for example stair lift/hoist maintenance, disability aids, extra laundry costs, special clothing, special food due to dietary requirements and continence products not supplied by the NHS.
 Money spent on these things is called ‘Disability Related Expenditure (DRE)’.